House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do Shower Curtains Blow In?

-There are a few main causes, including air pressure changes, hot air, and air circulation from external sources.
+A few leading causes include air pressure changes, hot air, and air circulation from external sources.

-• Air Pressure Changes: Air pressure changes come from the air pushed by your shower’s water as it cascades down.
-The air pressure drops dramatically around the flow of water, and that air has to go somewhere.
+- Air Pressure Changes: Air pressure changes come from the air pushed by your shower’s water as it cascades down.
+The air pressure drops dramatically around the flow of water, and the air has to go somewhere.

-• Hot Air: The hot air produced by the shower’s hot water rises and is replaced by cold air from outside of the shower, which seeps in between the sides of the curtain.
+- Hot Air: The hot air produced by the shower’s hot water rises and is replaced by cold air from outside the shower, which seeps in between the sides of the curtain.
 As the cold air filters in, it presses the shower curtain inward.

 The 6 Ways to Keep a Shower Curtain From Blowing In